Kung Pao Chicken

 Young kids and those not accustomed to spicy food get 1 tablespoon, if I am cooking for just me and will be eating it for a few dinners and lunches it gets closer to 3 tablespoons.

-If my nose isn’t running, it isn’t spicy enough.
+If Andy’s nose isn’t running, it isn’t spicy enough.
+I eat mine with rice to balance out the heat.

-I use Sambal Oelek because it is readily available in my local Asian markets.
+I use Sambal Oelek (affiliate link) because it is readily available in my local Asian markets.
+It’s a step-up in heat from Sriracha Hot Chili sauce (affiliate link).

 With that being said, Sriracha or other chili pastes can be substituted if you have a preferred sauce.